jamiemcstay/Project-1/README.md

 - There should be some imagery of the band on the website.
 - There should be information on the website about touring schedule.
 - Visitors should be able to listen to the bands music.
-- There should be a way that fans can opt in to more integrate themselves within the bands community.
+- There should be a way that existing fans can opt-in to more integrate themselves within the bands community, and where new fans can sign up to learn more about the band.

 ## Structure